-TFC8® comprises natural amino acids, high-grade vitamins and synthesised molecules naturally found in the skin.
-They help to visibly reduce the signs of ageing and damage caused by environmental stressors and leave skin looking restored, regenerated and healthy.
+TFC8® comprises natural amino acids, high-grade vitamins, and synthesised molecules naturally found in the skin.
+They help to visibly reduce the signs of ageing and damage caused by environmental stressors and leave skin looking restored, regenerated, and healthy.

 So why the scepticism?

-It’s possible that you can over-indulge in skin care and customers can choose products which are harmful to their specific skin condition.
+It’s possible that you can over-indulge in skin care and customers can choose products that are harmful to their specific skin condition.
 Don’t fool yourself into thinking the health of your skin is dependent on your routine of fifteen different products.

-While it’s true that sometimes the terms ‘clinically proven’ or ‘dermatologist approved’ written on the back of your product can have little meaning or value, there are definite methodical trial and error experiments that go into synthetic skin care, leading to genuinely effective shelf products for certain individuals.
+While it’s true that sometimes the terms ‘clinically proven’ or ‘dermatologist approved’ written on the back of your product can have little meaning or value, there are definite methodical trial and error experiments that go into synthetic skincare, leading to genuinely effective shelf products for certain individuals.

-That said, whether you suffer from acne, have a recurring skin condition or simply want to set yourself up with a personalised skincare regime, visiting a professional skin clinic may increase your chances of getting you on the road to a healthy complexion.
+That said, whether you suffer from acne, have a recurring skin condition, or simply want to set yourself up with a personalised skincare regime, visiting a professional skin clinic may increase your chances of getting you on the road to a healthy complexion.

 There are many non-invasive skin treatments that can improve tone and elasticity, and most clinics offer a free consultation so that you can discuss your options and find which course of action is best for you.
 It’s vital that you are educated when embarking upon your skincare experience.
 Make smart skincare choices.